Why renewable energy sources are the future

-The UK energy grid relies on a small number of power stations.
+The UK energy grid used to rely on a small number of power stations.

-Our future electricity system will consist of lots of renewables and decreasing amounts of natural gas.
-It will be much more diverse.
+But increasingly, our electricity system is powered by renewables and is now much more diverse.
 So if something goes wrong with one part of the system, it is far less of a threat to our overall energy security.

-A large chunk of power will come from sources, like the sun and wind.
+In the future, most of our power, including that used to heat our homes and power our cars, will come from wind and solar power.
 And a smaller percentage from tidal, hydro and geothermal.